hci-lab-um/heuristics-for-test-tool-design/How-to-use-the-heuristics.md

 - if you are designing or building an [open-source test tool](#Open-source-test-tool-design-and-build);
 - if you are designing or building a test tool to be used by you or your team [in-house](#In-house-test-tools);
 - if you [maintaining or making changes to a tool](#Using the Heuristics to Support Changes and Maintenance Decisions) you may find you need a subset, but that is very context dependent!
-- if you are using the heuristics to help you [choose or evaluate a test tool](#Evaluating-or-choosing-a-test-tool).
+- if you are using the heuristics to help you [choose or evaluate a test tool](#Evaluating-or-choosing-a-test-tool);
+- if you are working in an organization that has [high level of understanding and maturity in its UX practices](#UX Maturity and the Heuristics).

 ## Generic use